EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 1. [Set up a Distrobox](#how-to-set-up-distrobox)
 2. Enter the distrobox by opening Konsole and entering: `distrobox enter ubuntu`
 3. Enter the following:
-    * `sudo apt install build-essential git python3 libglew-dev libsdl2-dev bsdmainutils`
+    * `sudo apt install build-essential git python3 libglew-dev libsdl2-dev bsdmainutils patch`

 #### Setting Up sm64ex

 1. In `/home/deck/Applications`, create a `Distrobox` folder
-2. In the `Distrobox` folder, right click `Open Terminal Here`, enter:
+2. In the `Distrobox` folder, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `git clone https://github.com/sm64pc/sm64ex`
 3. A `sm64ex` folder will be created, place your Super Mario 64 ROM in this folder
 4. Rename the Super Mario 64 ROM to `baserom.us.z64`

 #### Building sm64ex

-1. In the `sm64ex` folder, right click `Open Terminal Here`, enter:
+1. In the `sm64ex` folder, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `distrobox enter ubuntu`
 2. Enter:
     * `make`